guillaumepellegrino/acsrs/README.md

 Supported features are:
 - Zero-conf server: The server tries to configure itself securely at first start.
 - HTTP, HTTPs and authentication support.
-- ACS configuration and connected CPEs are persistent
+- ACS configuration and connected CPEs are persistent.
-- GetParameterValues and SetParameterValues with simple curl requests.
+- GetParameterValues and SetParameterValues.

 Some limitations are:
-- There are no notifications mechanism implemented
+- There are no notifications mechanism implemented.
-- It may not be fully compliant with TR-069 standard
+- It may not be fully compliant with TR-069 standard.
-- syslog support not yet implemented
+- syslog support not yet implemented.
-- logging is quite messy
+- Logging is quite messy.
-- no cli or web interfaces implemented
+- No cli or web interfaces implemented.

 # Install ACSRS
 The application can be installed directly from cargo